nanoframework/nanoFramework.IoT.Device/devices/Bmm150/README.md

 # Bmm150 - Magnetometer

 The Bmm150 is a magnetometer that can be controlled either thru I2C either thru SPI.
-This implementation fully supports the I2C mode and the usage thru the MPU9250.
-It does not support SPI.
+This implementation was tested in a ESP32 platform, specificaly in a  [M5Stack Gray](https://shop.m5stack.com/products/grey-development-core).

 ## Usage